Kreswell/kreswell.github.io/_posts/2019-01-15-FeedReaderTest.md

 tags: [test]
 ---

 This is a test of getting data from an RSS feed of a published Google spreadsheet and writing it to a table.
-Updated at 15:58.
+Updated at 16:03.

 <div style="width:100%;overflow:auto;" id="runtable"></div>
-<div style="width:100%;overflow:scroll;" id="caltable"></div>
+<div style="overflow-x:auto;" id="caltable"></div>

 <script>
   function displayContent(json) {